 #12.
 Play With Toys

-Did you know there are stress relief toys out there that help you reduce your stress?
+Did you know there are stress relief toys out there that help you lower cortisol levels?

-I could talk about these stress busting toys for a while, but I’ll stick to a few of the basics that I know work like magic.
+I could talk about these stress-busting toys for a while, but I’ll stick to some basics that work like magic.

 And the best part is, they are all small enough to fit on your desk at work or even in a desk drawer.

-- Kinetic Sand: This isn’t the sand at the beach.
-This is special sand that is cool to play with and won’t leave a mess behind.
+- Kinetic Sand: This isn’t sand at the beach.
+This special sand is cool to play with and won’t leave a mess behind.
 It’s a blast to play with.
 Here is the one I use.

 - Fidget Spinner: These spinners have been a fad for a reason.
 They work!
-The sight and feeling of the spinner is sure to take your mind off your issues!
-This is the best one for relieving stress.
+The sight and feeling of the spinner are sure to take your mind off your issues!
+This is the best one for dealing with the pressure of life.

-- Mindless Coloring Book: This is a perfect tool to relieve stress.
-Ideally you color with a pencil and just keep going and going until the whole thing is colored.
+- Mindless Coloring Book: This is a perfect tool to relax.
+Ideally, you color with a pencil until the whole thing is colored.
 This is the one I love to use.

 - Rubik’s Cube: An old mainstay, this puzzle will suck you right in!
 Here it is on Amazon.